swainechen/chenlab-training/websites/gis-aws/content/05-DownloadDatafromS3/04-DownloadFromS3.md

 tags = ["tutorial", "aws console", "ec2"]
 +++

-Now that you have access to the shared S3 bucket let us download data from the S3 bucket to your machine.
+Now that you have access to the shared S3 bucket, we will download data from the S3 bucket to your machine.

-1. Run the command to list the folders of the S3 bucket:
+1. First, list the folders in the S3 bucket:

 ```bash
 aws s3 ls --profile training --region ap-southeast-1 s3://slchen-lab-transfer/GIS-training/
 ```
-you will find the sub-folders of the **slchen-lab-transfer** in the list under the "GIS-training" folder.
+You will find the sub-folders of the **slchen-lab-transfer** in the list under the "GIS-training" folder.

 **NOTE**: Only a specific few folders may have been shared.
 Users are able to select which folders are available to the public within a bucket.